 These baked apples with cinnamon and pecans are sorta like apple pie without pastry obfuscating the filling or a crumble without the fuss of a topping.
 And with a lot less effort.
 Yet an ample and astounding amount of flavor.–David Leite

-Baked Cinnamon-Pecan Apples with Rum Recipe
+Baked Apples with Cinnamon and Pecans

-- 4 baking apples, such as Gala or Granny Smith
+- 4 baking apples such as Gala or Granny Smith

-- 1/4 cup golden raisins, plumped in hot water or heated rum
+- 1/4 cup golden raisins plumped in hot water or heated rum

 - 1/3 cup firmly packed brown sugar

 - 1/2 teaspoon freshly grated nutmeg